mhagenow01/FBFransac/README.md

 At approximately 80 percent, the mesh fit is incorrect.
 More discussion about occlusions can be found below in the future work.

 ![occlusion testing](https://mhagenow01.github.io/FBFransac/images/percent_occlusion_ICP.png "Occlusion Testing")
-<div align="center"> Figure XYZ: ICP Occlusion testing for the Toy Screw model from the side angle </div>
+<div align="center"> Figure 4: ICP Occlusion testing for the Toy Screw model from the side angle </div>

 ### Issues/Limitations
 The primary limitation to this algorithm is that its runtime is underwhelming compared to other solutions with a highly refined implementation.
 In the worst case of isolated object classification (a task which this was not designed for), it can take upwards of 2 minutes to perform a single classification.
 While there is still signficant room for improvement in the runtime of this implementation, the complexity of improving it has thus far been cost prohibitive.